 The Plan has received a determination letter from the Commonwealth of Puerto Rico's Department of Treasury dated January 27, 2023, stating that the Plan is qualified under Section 1081.01 of the PR Code, and, therefore, the related trust is exempt from taxation.
 Subsequent to receiving the determination letter, the Plan was amended.
 Once qualified, the Plan is required to operate in conformity with the PR Code to maintain its qualification.
-The Plan administrator believes the Plan is being operated in compliance with the applicable requirements of the PR Code, and, therefore, believes that the Plan, as amended, is qualified and the related trust is tax-exempt.
+The Plan administrator has indicated that to the extent the plan is not operated in accordance with the PR Code, it will take the necessary steps, if any, to bring the Plan's operations into compliance with the PR Code.